 The Myeloma Crowd Research Initiative (MCRI) is a new approach to funding cancer research; combining the skill and knowledge of leading myeloma specialists with the patient perspective and supportive patient social communities to select and fund promising research projects in myeloma.
-Our goal is to find and fund a cure for multiple myeloma.
+We succeeded in raising $500,000 for two immunotherapy projects in our first MCRI campaign.

 CAR T-CELL THERAPY TARGETING CS1 AND BCMA